Great Questions To Ask “Experts”

 Do you have any advice about how to succeed in a career?

-Some people they learn the most through difficult and stressful situations.
+Some people learn through the most challenging and stressful situations.
 Is that true?
 If so, what have you learned?

-As you look back on your life, do you have any key turning points, an event that altered the direction of your life?
+As you look back, do you have any crucial turning points or events that altered the direction of your life?

 What would you say you know about a happy and successful life that you didn’t know when you were twenty?

-What you would you say are the major values or principles that you live by?
+What would you say are the central values or principles that you live by?

 Have you learned any lessons regarding staying in good health?